-If you are having a medical emergency, call 911.
+If you are having a medical emergency, dial 911.

 Emergencies Associated with Vascular Ehlers-Danlos Syndrome